Cybertas/WriteUps/README.md

 Hard   (Pwned 0) / (Difficulty /10)

 ---
-If you have any questions or want to learn together, feel free to reach out - I'm always open to connect. - [Linkedin](http://www.linkedin.com/in/yuhao-/)
+If you have any questions or want to learn together, feel free to reach outt. - [Linkedin](http://www.linkedin.com/in/yuhao-/)